estcab00/inflation-prediction/README.md

 $$MAPE = \frac{1}{T} \sum_{t=1}^T |\frac{e_{t+h}}{y_{t+h}}|$$

-## 4. Acknowledgements
+## 4. Update
-This repository is updated by @estcab00.
-Acknowledgement of @qlabpucp for the help provided during this investigation.
+This repository is updated by Esteban Cabrera.
+Acknowledgement of QLAB-PUCP for the help provided during this investigation.